mcamath/mcamath.github.io/mcamc.md

 **What does the overall payment process look like?**

 {: .answer}
 The total amount owed will be displayed before the registration form is submitted.
-Payment (cash or check made out to Middlesex County Academy) or a guarantee of payment must be mailed to 100 Technology Drive, Edison, NJ 08837 and *received* by the indicated deadline.
-We will send another email when we recieve your payment or guarantee of payment.
-We do not accept online payments at this time.
+Information about payment will be posted on the website and emailed to registered teams within the following week.
 If you have any questions, please contact us at [mcamathleague@gmail.com](mailto:mcamathleague@gmail.com).

 {: .question}
 **How much does MCAMC cost?**

 {: .answer}
 MCAMC costs $5 per student.
-Payment must be *received* by mail by the indicated deadline.
+Payment must be *received* by the indicated deadline.
+More information on payments will be posted shortly.